Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

-These patterns warrant comprehensive IRS investigation to determine whether compliance issues with federal tax law exist.
+These documented patterns warrant comprehensive IRS investigation to determine whether compliance issues with federal tax law exist.
 Therefore, we have filed a whistleblower complaint with the IRS, providing additional documentation for regulatory review.

 Note: Readers can click on any images to enlarge them.